elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

-- Woe to him who comes in contact with this country's resin.
+- Woe to him who comes in contact with its resin.

 - {:.sp} The Man Reciter.